namnd/namnd.github.io/content/posts/nixos-and-virtual-machine.md

 In the past, I have used Ubuntu (2+ years), CentOS (~1 year), and Arch (1+ year).
 I stared using NixOS about 9 months ago.
 I have to say I like NixOS the most.
 With NixOS, I can have my entire VM's system/user configuration as code.
 Hopefully I can share my thought about Nix/NixOS in depth in another post.

-With this toolbox, it takes literally less than 10 minutes for me to provisioning a fully working development environment.
+With this toolbox, it takes literally less than **10 minutes** for me to provisioning a fully working development environment.
 I have to agree that it might not be as practical as working directly in MacOS.
 However, it's still practical enough for me.
-All the above reasons can totally justify for 10 minutes every now and then.
+All the above reasons can totally justify for 10 minutes once in a while.

 That is it for **Part 2**.
 By no mean, this is the perfect setup.
 It might not work for you.
 Everyone is different.
 One thing for sure, this setup works for me at this moment.
 I don't know if I would make any changes in the future, but for now I'm pretty happy with this.